ISEAGE-ISU/flag-bearer/README.md

 This will create a zip file in your current directory containing the flags, the same as if you had downloaded them directly from IScorE.

+### Remote
+You can remotely plant flags using the `remote` subcommand.
+You will need to install the remote extras: `pip install flag-bearer[remote]`.
+You can then plant a flag with the following command:

+    flag-beareer remote plant -H www.team11.isucdc.com -u root -P cdc -l /root/

+After running this command you will be prompted just like a local plant.
+The command will attempt to verify that the flag has been planted by reading the flag and comparing the actual flag data.